Birth Defects Q & A

 Q: What is cleft palate surgery, and what does it involve?

 A: Cleft palate surgery is usually performed a little later in a child’s life, typically around the time they are one year old.
 The timing of the procedure is critical for speech development, as well as improving feeding.
 Cleft palate surgery, involves the closure of the nasal and palatal lining (mucosa) and the repositioning of the levator muscle (the muscle that lifts the palate for speech and swallowing purposes).

 Q: How did you become interested in performing these surgeries?

-A: I initially became interested in cleft and craniofacial surgery during my training, when I really saw how much a difference these interventions could make in both the child’s and family’s life; giving them a chance to be just like any other kid.
-Hearing that your child needs surgery is never easy to digest but knowing that both your surgeon and the team he or she works with are all well trained, and only have your child’s best interest at heart are always paramount.
+A: I initially became interested in cleft and craniofacial surgery during my training, when I really saw how much of a difference these interventions could make in both the child’s and family’s life, giving them a chance to be just like any other kid.
+Hearing that your child needs surgery is never easy to digest, but knowing that both your surgeon and the team he or she works with are all well trained, and only have your child’s best interest at heart is always paramount.

 Q: What advice would you give a parent whose child has to have craniofacial surgery?

 A: There are many resources out there, such as those put out by the American Cleft Palate and Craniofacial Association, that may be of interest, so take time to look at some of these beforehand and discuss any questions you have with your surgeon or the team they work with, as well as the other providers in your child’s care, are the most important in the preoperative period.
 This way, all your questions are answered, and everyone is on the same page and understanding both the operative course and the postoperative recovery.

 Q: What do you hope for the future of craniofacial surgery?